 In accordance with our purpose and intent, the following committees report to the Steering Committee through monthly general planning meetings and are responsible for the content and operation of the annual conference.
 For the official, detailed roster of duties for each committee, please refer to the Purpose and Intent Resolution.

-ARCHIVES provides a means of documenting the conference by collecting and storing all pertinent information, producing and annual historical display, maintaining a reference library, and assuring that collection, storage and usage of all information is performed in an anonymous manner in accordance with the Twelve Traditions of Alcoholics Anonymous.
-Contact this committee at firstname.lastname@example.org.
+ARCHIVES provides a means of documenting the conference by collecting and storing all pertinent information, producing an annual historical display, maintaining a reference library, and assuring that collection, storage, and usage of all information is performed in an anonymous manner in accordance with the Twelve Traditions of Alcoholics Anonymous.

-ART organizes the art exhibition, arts & crafts room and Def Sobriety Jam, as well as conducts the annual logo contest and coordinates the selection of the logo colors.
-The Art Committee works in cooperation with other subcommittees regarding appearance of all items bearing that year’s logo.
 Contact this committee at email@example.com

+ART organizes the art exhibition and arts & crafts room, as well as conducts the annual logo contest and coordinates the selection of the logo colors.
+The Art Committee works in cooperation with other subcommittees regarding the appearance of all items bearing that year’s logo.
+Contact this committee at firstname.lastname@example.org

 COMMEMORATIVES develops and implements the production and sale of commemorative items and staffs the Commemoratives Booth at the conference as well as the sales of surplus commemorative items from previous years at fundraising events and the conference.
 Contact members of this committee by email at email@example.com

 PROGRAM plans the program, develops the overall conference schedule, and proposes the conference workshop roster, as well as determines the need for professional resources and professional resource workshops.
-Program coordinates printing the program booklet, and works with Operations on scheduling, room assignments, equipment needs, meeting logistics, workshop logistics, and all the other activitties happening during the conference (dances, karaoke, socials, etc.).
-Contact members of this committee at email@example.com.
+They coordinate printing the program booklet and works with Operations on schedule, room assignments, equipment needs, meeting logistics, workshop logistics, and all the other activities happening during the conference (dances, karaoke, socials, etc.).
+Contact members of this committee at firstname.lastname@example.org

-REGISTRATION is responsible conference participant registration, including all materials and processes required to register and acknowledge participant registration (i.e., forms, on-line registration, buttons, badges, receipt of funds, etc.).
-Contact this commitee at firstname.lastname@example.org
+REGISTRATION is responsible for conference participant registration, including all materials and processes required to register and acknowledge participant registration (i.e., forms, online registration, buttons, badges, receipt of funds, etc.).
+Contact this committee at firstname.lastname@example.org

 SPEAKER establishes protocols for main stage speaker selection and presents a roster of speakers to Steering and General Planning for approval (in that order).
 Steering also coordinates travel and accommodation for speakers and works with Operations to stage the main meetings at the conference.
 Speaker writes the script for the main stage meetings and hosts the Speaker’s Luncheon.
 Contact this committee at email@example.com